aimahdi/NodeJSCommandLineNoteApp/README.md

-# NodeJSCommandLineNoteApp
+# Node JS Command Line Note App
-This is a NodeJS command line note app created for learning purpose
+This is a NodeJS command line Note App created for learning purpose

-After cloning the repository, kindly run the command: 'npm install' so that necessary commands are installed on your project.
+After cloning the repository, kindly run the command: 'npm install' so that necessary libraries are installed on your project.

 ## Add a note
 To add a note, run: 'node app.js add --title="Your note title" --body="Your note body"' without single quotation from the root directory of your project